Developing winning marketing strategies is time-consuming. But an effective plan is likely to improve profits and customer satisfaction.

 For those using Microsoft Excel, use the Excel marketing plan template directly on your device.
 There are also no restrictions on this worksheet.

-You can use it for brand development, product launches, service refreshes, or related marketing activity.
+You can use it for brand development, product launches, service refreshes, or related activity.
 Students and business owners have downloaded these templates over 65,000 times, and it’s proven to help develop your ideas into successful plans.

 Your completed plan will help you precisely target your chosen customer segments and check if you’ve achieved your objectives at the end of the project.